-- (12) Students and staff seeking to bring an assistance animal to University grounds for study or work must seek approval from the Senior Manager Work Health and Safety. - (13) To be approved as an assistance animal, the animal must: - a. be trained to assist a person with a disability to alleviate or assist with the effects of the disability; - b. meet standards of hygiene and behaviour appropriate for a public place; and - c. have some form of immediately recognisable identification as an assistance animal while working. - (14) An animal may be recognised as a trained assistance animal under the DDA if it has received sufficient training to assist with or alleviate the effects of a disability, regardless of who has provided that training.
-This may include: - a. an accredited organisation, such as Guide Dogs Australia; or - b. a professional animal trainer independent of a specific assistance animal training organisation. - (15) In addition to training directly relevant to the disability of the owner, an assistance animal must meet standards of hygiene and behaviour suitable for public places and the workplace, including the ability to stay calm in social situations and toilet training.
-In particular, the animal must be able to remain calm in workplaces or study environments. - (16) Assistance animals must be sufficiently trained to behave as a working animal and not as a pet when working.
-The animal should refrain from initiating interaction with other humans or animals while working, unless this is a part of their role (for example, alerting other people that their owner is in distress). - (17) To confirm that an assistance animal is appropriate to support the needs of its owner, the University may request evidence of the animal's training or medical necessity.
-Any refusal to provide requested evidence may reflect negatively on the owner should the University determine that the animal is not a trained assistance animal. - (18) Evidence may include: - a. confirmation of training by a recognised training organisation, such as Guide Dogs Australia; - b. confirmation of training by a professional animal trainer; - c. evidence of support for training through the National Disability Insurance Scheme (NDIS); - d. a demonstration of the training and skills of the animals, if appropriate and safe; and - e. a certificate from a GP or other appropriate medical practitioner confirming that the animal is a necessity to support the owner.
+- (13) Students and employees seeking to bring an assistance animal to University grounds for study or work must seek approval from their lecturer or senior manager, respecively, and notify the Animal Welfare Officer.
+Additional guidance can be sought from Work Health and Safety. - (14) Visitors who attend University premises from time to time on an irregular basis do not require approval to bring an assistance animals.
+Visitors bringing assistance animals on campus must follow reasonable direction from University employees and ensure the animal is under effective control at all times. - (15) To be approved as an assistance animal, the animal must: - a. be trained to assist a person with a disability to alleviate or assist with the effects of the disability; - b. meet standards of hygiene and behaviour appropriate for a public place, including toilet training and the ability to stay calm in professional and social situations; and - c. have some form of immediately recognisable identification as an assistance animal while working. - (16) An animal may be recognised as a trained assistance animal under the Disability Discrimination Act 1992 if it has received sufficient training to assist with or alleviate the effects of a disability, regardless of who has provided that training.
+This may include: - a. an accredited organisation, such as Guide Dogs Australia; or - b. a professional animal trainer independent of a specific assistance animal training organisation. - (17) In addition to training directly relevant to the disability of the owner and ability to meet standards of hygiene and behaviour suitable for public places and the workplace, the animal must be able to remain calm in workplaces or study environments.
+The animal must be under effective control at all times. - (18) Assistance animals must be sufficiently trained to behave as a working animal and not as a pet when working.
+The animal should refrain from initiating interaction with other humans or animals while working, unless this is a part of their role (for example, alerting other people that their owner is in distress). - (19) To confirm that an assistance animal is appropriate to support the needs of its owner, the University may request evidence of the animal's training or medical necessity.
+Any refusal to provide requested evidence may result in approval not being granted. - (20) Evidence may include:

-- (19) The University may decide that written evidence is unnecessary in circumstances where the training of the animal is clearly apparent, such as when the animal in question is a guide dog. - (20) If the animal is unable to meet these training and behavioural requirements or if insufficient evidence is provided to support that the animal is required or appropriately trained to support the owner, HSE and the AWO may refuse to approve the animal.
+- a. confirmation of training by a recognised training organisation, such as Guide Dogs Australia; - b. confirmation of training by a professional animal trainer; - c. evidence of support for training through the National Disability Insurance Scheme (NDIS); - d. a demonstration of the training and skills of the animals, if appropriate and safe; or - e. a certificate from a GP or other appropriate medical practitioner confirming that the animal is a necessity to support the owner. - (21) The University may decide that written evidence is unnecessary in circumstances where the training of the animal is clearly apparent, such as when the animal in question is a guide dog. - (22) If the animal is unable to meet these training and behavioural requirements or if insufficient evidence is provided to support that the animal is required or appropriately trained, Work Health and Safety and the Animal Welfare Officer may refuse to approve the animal. - (23) The relevant manager will consult with the immediate work area and key contacts to manage allergies or fear of animals.

-Review of Decision not to Approve Assistance Animal
+Review of decision not to approve assistance animal